nebulab/playbook/personal-growth/conferences.html.md

 ---
 title: Conferences
+meta_description: >
+  Attending conferences is an opportunity for growth and enrichment, but how can you make the most out of them?
+Here are some tips from Nebulab's Playbook!
 ---

 We offer full reimbursement for all industry-related conferences according to our [travel policy.](people-ops/travel-policy)

 ## Getting the most out of a conference